Classification of nilpotent and semisimple fourvectors of a real eight-dimensional space: Real semisimple orbits

 We conclude that the $\G_0$-orbit of $aip_1+bp_2$ with $a,b\in \R$, $ab\neq 0$ has three real $\G_0(\R)$-orbits with representatives $-aq_1'+bq_2'$, $\tfrac{1}{8}aq_1''-bq_2''$, $-aq_1''' +\tfrac{1}{16}bq_3'''$.
 In particular, the element $\gamma_3$ corresponds to three classes of real orbits and the elements of each class share the same stabilizer in $\G_0(\R)$.
 The elements $\gamma_1$, $\gamma_2$, $\gamma_4$ yield 6,6,1 classes respectively.
 We conclude that the single complex class $\h_H^\circ$ gives rise to 16 classes of real orbits. \end{example}

-\begin{rmk} Now we show how to determine the images of the semisimple orbits of the maps $\nu$ and $\varphi$ from Section \ref{sec:outer}.
+\begin{rmk} Now we show how to determine the permutations of the semisimple orbits induced by the maps $\nu$ and $\varphi$ from Section \ref{sec:outer}.
 We use the notation from above and consider the semisimple orbits that lie in the complex orbits of the sets $g_{\gamma_j}\cdot \A_{\gamma_j}$ for $1\leq j\leq r$.